-Gambit is a film that looks as if it could be so very cut-and-dried, a simple run through and reworking of what we’ve seen time and time again in the age of James Bond, heist films, and romantic thrillers.
-I’m not saying that still can’t be fun but at a certain point, the ideas have run their course.
-Thankfully this story, helmed by British producer/cinematographer-turned-director Ronald Neame, has a few tricks up its sleeves and it starts right at the beginning.
+Gambit is a film that looks as if it could be so very cut-and-dried, a simple run reworking of what we’ve seen time and time again in the age of James Bond, heist films, and romantic thrillers.
+I’m not saying these can’t be fun but at a certain point, the ideas have run their course.
+Thankfully this story, helmed by British producer/cinematographer-turned-director Ronald Neame, has a few tricks up its sleeves, and it starts right at the beginning.

 I’m not usually keen on SPOILER ALERTS but with Gambit I’ll make an exception as it is a unique case.
 As the tagline reads, “Go ahead and tell the end.
 But please don’t tell the beginning!”
 It’s all very tantalizingly cryptic and as I aim to spoil the beginning and leave the ending open as usual please veer off course and stop reading right this minute if that’s something that you will later come to regret.
 Anyway, you’ve been fairly warned.
 For everyone else let’s go back to the opening.

 Perhaps the billing does provide a hint of some kind with Shirley MacLaine positioned as our lead and Michael Caine billed second right behind her.
 Still, it’s the old expectations versus reality hijinks that the film readily unfurls.
 Michael Caine brings his working-class cockney rogue to the party this time as a two-bit burglar named Harry Dean.
 Despite being his first Hollywood showing, he takes it in stride and nearly steals the picture.
 But he’s got to at least contend with his costar.
 Shirley MacLaine is not much of a French-Eurasian but eventually, her ditsy charm shines through when she’s finally able to lay it on.
 But that’s just it.
 It takes a while for her to show up as we’ve always know n her and for good reason.